๐ŸƒExercise Physiology

 Core Body Temperature Regulation

-• The hypothalamus functions as the body's thermostat—it receives input from central and peripheral thermoreceptors and initiates appropriate responses
+• The hypothalamus functions as the body's thermostat.
+It receives input from both central thermoreceptors (in the brain, spinal cord, and abdominal organs) and peripheral thermoreceptors (in the skin) and initiates appropriate responses.

-• Performance impairment begins around 39°C—cognitive function, motor control, and endurance all decline as core temperature rises beyond this threshold
+• Performance impairment begins around 39ยฐC.
+Cognitive function, motor control, and endurance all decline as core temperature rises beyond this point.

 Measuring Core Body Temperature

-• Ingestible telemetry pills provide the gold standard for research—they transmit real-time core temperature data without interrupting exercise
+• Ingestible telemetry pills transmit real-time core temperature data without interrupting exercise and are considered the gold standard for research settings.

-• Rectal temperature remains the clinical reference standard—though impractical during exercise, it's used for diagnosing heat illness
+• Rectal temperature remains the clinical reference standard, particularly for diagnosing heat illness, though it's impractical during exercise.

-• Temporal and tympanic measurements are less accurate during exercise—peripheral blood flow changes can skew readings significantly
+• Temporal and tympanic measurements are less accurate during exercise because peripheral blood flow changes can skew readings significantly.

 Cardiovascular Responses: The Competing Demands Problem

-Here's where thermoregulation gets interesting for exam purposes: the cardiovascular system faces competing demands during exercise in the heat—muscles need blood for oxygen delivery, but skin needs blood for heat dissipation.
+This is where thermoregulation gets especially relevant for exams: the cardiovascular system faces competing demands during exercise in the heat.
+Muscles need blood for oxygen delivery, but skin needs blood for heat dissipation.
+The system can't fully satisfy both at once.

 Cardiovascular Adjustments for Thermoregulation

-• Cutaneous vasodilation increases skin blood flow—blood vessels near the skin surface dilate to bring warm blood from the core to the periphery for heat release
+• Cutaneous vasodilation increases skin blood flow.
+Blood vessels near the skin surface dilate to bring warm blood from the core to the periphery, where heat can be released to the environment.

-• Cardiac output must increase to serve both muscles and skin—heart rate rises to compensate for blood volume distributed to the cutaneous circulation
+• Cardiac output must increase to serve both muscles and skin.
+Heart rate rises to compensate for blood volume being distributed to the cutaneous circulation.

-• This competition can limit exercise performance—when thermoregulatory demands are high, less blood is available for working muscles
+• This competition can limit exercise performance.
+When thermoregulatory demands are high, less blood is available for working muscles, reducing VO2maxVO_2max and endurance capacity.

 Sweating and Evaporative Cooling

-• Eccrine sweat glands can produce up to 2-3 liters of sweat per hour—this represents the body's primary active cooling mechanism during exercise
+• Eccrine sweat glands can produce up to 2-3 liters of sweat per hour.
+This is the body's primary active cooling mechanism during exercise.

-• Sweat must evaporate to cool the body—sweat that drips off provides minimal cooling benefit; evaporation is what removes heat
+• Sweat must evaporate to cool the body.
+Sweat that drips off the skin provides minimal cooling benefit because the heat energy is only removed when liquid water transitions to vapor.

-• Humidity is the critical limiting factor—when relative humidity exceeds 60-70%, evaporative efficiency drops dramatically
+• Humidity is the critical limiting factor.
+When relative humidity exceeds roughly 60-70%, evaporative efficiency drops dramatically because the air is already saturated with moisture.

 Adaptation and Acclimatization

-The body's thermoregulatory capacity isn't fixed—repeated heat exposure triggers adaptations that dramatically improve heat tolerance, a concept frequently tested in exercise physiology.
+The body's thermoregulatory capacity isn't fixed.
+Repeated heat exposure triggers adaptations that dramatically improve heat tolerance.

 Acclimatization to Heat

-• Heat acclimatization occurs over 10-14 days of repeated exposure—this represents one of the most predictable and powerful adaptations in exercise physiology
+Heat acclimatization occurs over 10-14 days of repeated exposure and is one of the most predictable and powerful adaptations in exercise physiology.
+The key changes include:

-• Plasma volume expansion improves cardiovascular stability—this reduces the competition between thermoregulatory and exercise demands on cardiac output
+4. Plasma volume expansion which improves cardiovascular stability and reduces the competition between thermoregulatory and exercise demands on cardiac output.

 Hydration and Fluid Balance

-• Electrolyte replacement becomes critical during prolonged exercise—sodium losses in sweat can reach 1-2 grams per hour, affecting fluid retention
+• Electrolyte replacement becomes critical during prolonged exercise.
+Sodium losses in sweat can reach 1-2 grams per hour, affecting the body's ability to retain fluid.

-• Pre-exercise hyperhydration provides limited benefit—the body excretes excess fluid, so timing and composition of fluid intake matter more than volume
+• Pre-exercise hyperhydration provides limited benefit.
+The kidneys excrete excess fluid relatively quickly, so the timing and composition of fluid intake matter more than sheer volume.

-Compare: Acclimatized vs. Unacclimatized individuals—both sweat, but acclimatized athletes begin sweating at a lower core temperature, produce more sweat, and lose fewer electrolytes per liter.
-This is a classic FRQ comparison topic.
+Compare: Acclimatized vs. Unacclimatized individuals: both sweat, but acclimatized athletes begin sweating at a lower core temperature, produce more sweat, and lose fewer electrolytes per liter of sweat.

 Environmental and Individual Factors